openeuropa/oe_authentication/README.md

 $ docker-compose exec web ./vendor/bin/run drupal:site-install
 ```

-To be able to interact with the OpenEuropa Auth mock container you need to add the internal container hostname to the hosts file _of your host OS_.
+To be able to interact with the OpenEuropa Authentication mock container you need to add the internal container hostname to the hosts file _of your host OS_.
 ```
 $ echo "127.0.1.1       oeauth-server" >> /etc/hosts
 ```